jshun/ppopp20-ae/README.md

 Organization
 --------

-The code for Ligra, Ligra+, and Ligra-H is located in the ligra/ directory.
-The code for the applications is in the apps/ directory, which is where compilation should be performed.
-Example inputs are provided in the inputs/ directory.
+The code for Ligra-H is located in the ligra/ directory.
+The code for the hypergraph applications is in the apps/hyper/ directory, which is where compilation should be performed.
 Graph and hypergraph utilities are provided in the utils/ directory.

 Compilation
 --------

-Compilation is done from within the apps/ directory.
-The compiled code will work on both uncompressed and compressed graphs and hypergraphs.

-Compilers

-* g++ &gt;= 5.3.0 with support for Cilk Plus
-* g++ &gt;= 5.3.0 with OpenMP
-* Intel icpc compiler
+Compilation is done from within the apps/hyper/ directory.
+Experiments in the paper were done using the g++ version 7.4.0 compiler with support for Cilk Plus on Ubuntu 7.4.0.
+Any version of g++ with support for Cilk Plus on an Ubuntu OS can be used to run the code.

 To compile with g++ using Cilk Plus, define the environment variable CILK.
-To compile with icpc, define the environment variable MKLROOT and make sure CILK is not defined.
-To compile with OpenMP, define the environment variable OPENMP and make sure CILK and MKLROOT are not defined.
-Using Cilk Plus seems to give the best parallel performance in our experience.
-To compile with g++ with no parallel support, make sure CILK, MKLROOT and OPENMP are not defined.
+To compile with OpenMP, define the environment variable OPENMP and make sure CILK is not defined.
+Using Cilk Plus gives the best parallel performance in our experience.
+To compile with g++ with no parallel support, make sure CILK and OPENMP are not defined.

-Note: OpenMP support in Ligra has not been thoroughly tested.
-If you experience any errors, please send an email to [Julian Shun](mailto:jshun@mit.edu).

-For processing compressed graph and hypergraph files, there are three compression schemes currently implemented that can be used---byte codes, byte codes with run-length encoding and nibble codes.
-By default, the code is compiled for byte codes with run-length encoding.
-To use byte codes instead, define the environment variable BYTE, and to use nibble codes instead, define the environment variable NIBBLE.
-Parallel decoding within a vertex can be enabled by defining the environment variable PD (by default, a vertex's edge list is decoded sequentially).

 After the appropriate environment variables are set, to compile, simply run